Teams

 Optional Items:

-1. Official Table: $80-250
+1. Official Table: $80-350

-2. T-shirts: approximately $25 per shirt
+2. T-shirts: approximately $15-$25 per shirt

-Your team’s other expenses may include: office supplies, snacks and travel expenses.
+Your team’s other expenses may include: office supplies, snacks, and travel expenses.

-Once the challenge is released (August 1st), a team typically meets once or twice a week for about two hours.
-This depends on the age (and thus ability to maintain focus), and other time constraint issues.
-Separate technical and administrative coaches can significantly reduce the work load of running a team and increase the fun for the kids and adults.
+Once the challenge is released (August), a team typically meets once or twice a week for about two hours.
+This depends on the age, team goals, availbility, and other factors.

 May: National Team registration and materials ordering begins